 Once you decide to move to Mallorca you will need to apply for a NIE Number.
-This tax number from the Spanish Government is required to make any kind of financial transaction.
+This number from the Spanish Government is required to make any kind of transaction.
 Here we explain the process to obtain your NIE number.

 Are you planning to live on Mallorca for some time, maybe to work here, buy a house or a car?

 In this case, you should get your NIE number as soon as possible.
-Without this tax number, foreign residents in Spain cannot work or make any major financial transactions.
+Without this number, foreign residents in Spain cannot work or make any major financial transactions.

 Where do you get this NIE number?

 In Mallorca, you will need to go to the Oficina de Extranjería in the Poligono de Levante in Palma de Mallorca.
-Last year you would have been waiting weeks or even months to get it.
+In the past you would have been waiting weeks or even months to get it.
 Fortunately, the process has changed and it now takes a lot less time for European citizens.
 It is not even necessary anymore to get up early in order to secure a place in the queue that would guarantee that you were actually attended to on that day.
-Waiting time included, you should plan to spend one to two hours to organize your NIE number.
+Waiting time included, you should plan to spend one to two hours to organise your NIE number.
 Before heading to the Oficina de Extranjería, please take into account that you need to make an appointment in order to get your NIE done.

 Before you are actually assigned your NIE number, you will have to pay ca. 9,45€.
 In the Oficina de Extranjería, you get the payment form.
 Take it to a bank (often, banks accept cash payments only at certain hours and on certain day and so you might even have to open a bank account).
 Once that is paid, you return to the Oficina de Extranjería, where you will get a certificate showing your NIE number.